Berkeley-MDes/tdf-fa24-Nora-DancingGoose-NextLevel/README.md

 ---

 # Week 7：GPT API + Nodejs + photon

+### Reflection:
+Combining GPT API with Photon and Node.js was a significant leap in exploring AI-driven interactions.
+Setting up a local server and handling JSON requests allowed me to connect AI-generated advice with physical output on an OLED.
+The teamwork involved also highlighted the value of collaboration and shared expertise in solving challenges.

 This week I'm working on the team project.
 We are making an answer book that generate random advice for the person who opening the book.
 I have rich experience about microprocessor, so I'm helping out my teammates on basic sensor problems.
 As for myself, I have mainly discovered about how to use call chatgpt API via node js and display the output to OLED.